nauvane/babelish/content/docs/Experiment with Markdown/What is Markdown?/index.md

 >  `> En 1815, M. Charles-François-Bienvenu Myriel était évêque de Digne.
 C'était un vieillard d'environ soixante-quinze ans; il occupait le siège  de Digne depuis 1806.`

-A paragraph, by contrast, doesn't bear any specific code in Markdown, but is simply delimited by being followed by a blank line.

 ### Advantages of Markdown

 This practice is different from how a word-processor is normally used, where one typically applies a format to a given element of a document, e.g. by applying bold to a heading for display, rather than designating its structural function.